Losant/losant-rest-python/docs/org.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Organization, all.Organization.read, all.User, all.User.read, org.*, or org.payloadCountsBreakdown.
+The token must include at least one of the following scopes: all.Organization, all.Organization.bounded, all.Organization.read, all.User, all.User.bounded, all.User.read, only.Organization, only.Organization.bounded, only.Organization.read, org.*, or org.payloadCountsBreakdown.

 #### Available Parameters